Jack Suwinski Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (44) this season while batting .243 with 23 extra-base hits.
+- Suwinski has 44 hits, which ranks first among Pittsburgh hitters this season, while batting .240 with 23 extra-base hits.

-- Suwinski has an RBI in 22 of 57 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 37.9% of his games this season, Suwinski has notched at least one RBI.
+In eight of those games (13.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 21 games this year, with multiple runs six times.
+- In 37.9% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.